osg-htc/docs/docs/worker-node/install-cvmfs.md

 !!! warning
-    If you use SELinux and change `CVMFS_CACHE_BASE`, then the new cache directory must be labelled with SELinux type `cvmfs_cache_t`.
+    If you use SELinux and change `CVMFS_CACHE_BASE`, then the new cache directory must be labeled with SELinux type `cvmfs_cache_t`.
 This can be done by executing the following command:

         :::console